 - Military caregiver leave to care for a covered service member with a serious injury or illness for up to twenty-six (26) work weeks

 Family and Medical Leave may be taken on a Continuous or Intermittent basis (see section below for Reporting Time for Intermittent or Continuous Leave), subject to certain conditions and requirements outlined in the Family and Medical Leave Policy.
+The following illustration shows the standard FMLA process:

 The Benefits Office has been designated to coordinate all FMLA requests.
 Employees should click on the appropriate link below and follow the outlined procedures.
 If you requested and were approved for FMLA, you should report any changes in your leave to the FML Administrator.
 Please contact the HR Service Center at email@example.com or (205) 348-7732 with any questions.